AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Recent scholars, including Aland,[3] Metzger,[4] and Fitzmyer,[5] have maintained that new findings such as 𝔓75 have refuted Hort’s hypothesis regarding text absent from D(05), the Old Latin, and Old Syriac manuscripts.
 Aland expressed the opinion that Hort’s line of thinking “can only be regarded today as a relic of the past.”[6]
 Scholars have based this view on the reasoning that the papyri discovered over the last century, such as 𝔓75, have not lent additional support to the omissions of D(05).

-Based on the manuscript evidence and the nature of the omissions, it is up to the reader to form their own opinion on whether they regard bracketed text as original in light of the witnesses cited.
+In this edition, we have enclosed “Western Non-Interpolations” in single brackets (except when NA28 uses double brackets).
+Single brackets indicate that the early manuscripts do not unanimously attest to the text.
+Based on the manuscript evidence and the nature of the omissions, we leave it to the reader to form their own opinion on whether they regard bracketed text as original.

 [1] Brooke F. Westcott and Fenton J. A. Hort, The New Testament in the Original Greek, 2nd ed.
 (New York: Macmillan & Co., 1896), 175-77.